Accessibility for Ontarians with Disabilities Act (AODA) – Learn the latest

 - Lessons from public sector employers covered since 2010.

 We invite business owners and managers who are interested in finding out how to comply with the new standards to attend.
-Register—and Learn the latest
+Register—and Learn the latest.
+(Registrations now closed)

 First Reference Human Resources and Compliance Editor